Juuse Saros

-Juuse Saros (born 19 April 1995), nicknamed "Juice", is a Finnish professional ice hockey goaltender for the Nashville Predators of the National Hockey League (NHL).
+Juuse Saros (born 19 April 1995), nicknamed "Juice", is a Finnish professional ice hockey player who is a goaltender for the Nashville Predators of the National Hockey League (NHL).
 Saros was selected by the Predators in the fourth round (99th overall) of the 2013 NHL entry draft.

 Growing up in Finland, Saros played his entire youth career and first three professional seasons with his hometown club, HPK of the Liiga.
-Upon concluding the 2014–15 season, Saros joined the Nashville Predators organization in North America and was immediately assigned to their American Hockey League affiliate, the Milwaukee Admirals.
-Saros found early success with the Admiral and was added to the AHL All-Rookie Team and the AHL All-Star Game.
+After the conclusion of the 2014–15 season, Saros joined the Nashville Predators organization in North America and was immediately assigned to their American Hockey League affiliate, the Milwaukee Admirals.
+Saros found early success with the Admirals and was added to the AHL All-Rookie Team and the AHL All-Star Game.
 Upon joining the Predators full time in 2018, he became the Predators' new full-time starter following an injury to Pekka Rinne.
 He finished his rookie season with a 17–10–2 record, a 2.62 goals against average, and a .915 save percentage.

 Internationally, Saros has represented Finland at both the junior and senior levels at various tournaments.
 He has won a silver medal at the 2012 Ivan Hlinka Memorial Tournament, a bronze medal at the 2013 IIHF World U18 Championships, and a gold medal at the 2014 World Junior Ice Hockey Championships.
 During the 2013 tournament, Saros was named the tournament's Best Goaltender and was later recognized locally as Hämeenlinna's Male Athlete of the Year.
-At the senior level, Saros has won two silver medals at the 2014 and 2016 IIHF World Championships.
+At the senior level, Saros has won two silver medals at the 2014 and 2016 IIHF World Championships, as well as bronze at the 2026 Winter Olympics.

 Personal life

 Saros was born on 19 April 1995, in Forssa, Finland, to parents Pekka and Leila.
 His parents both come from athletic backgrounds as his father is a basketball official while his mother swam collegiately in the United States.
 He grew up with his older brother Eemeli and the two often played hockey together, with Saros being the goaltender.
 In 2021, Saros became engaged to his longtime girlfriend Minna Varis.
+They were married in July 2023.

+Saros is a well-known dog lover, with his own dogs appearing on his goalie masks and tattoos.
+He has raised and donated thousands of dollars to pet related charities.
+He also serves as the ambassador of the Preds Pet Club, a regular meeting of Predators fans and their pets at Nashville-area parks.